How to Protect Your Family From Your Own Guilty Conscience

 Guilt is the body's red flag letting you know you have done something wrong.
 The feelings of darkness are real.
 They do not go away until you have made things right, in other words, retraced your footsteps, said you are sorry, and repaired the damage as much as possible.

-This malfunction may be the result of being accused of wrong doing on a regular basis during childhood, repeated physical punishment, distorted thinking patterns, or a perfectionist personality.
+This malfunction may be the result of being accused of wrong on a regular basis during childhood, repeated physical punishment, distorted thinking patterns, or a perfectionist personality.
 All have the same effect, the adoption of self-critical attitudes that carry into adulthood.

 Self-criticism triggers the guilt response each time the person makes a choice that is perceived as being below a certain standard of conduct.
 The feelings of darkness come from thought processes that include such statements as "You should have," "You shouldn't have," "You had better not" or "If you do, you'll be sorry."
 These statements have been programmed into the brain repeatedly over time to the point that they have become automatic.

-How Your Guilty Conscience Can Affect Your Family
+How Your Guilty Conscience Affects Your Family

 Unfortunately, self-criticism spills over into every relationship and manifests itself as criticism of spouse, children, and extended family members.
 Rather than giving and receiving unconditional love, feelings of contempt, hatred, and contention permeate the home.
 Fault-finding, blame, threats, and even abuse are experienced by all.